phillipj/node-plex-control/Readme.md

 ## Changelog

+### v3.0.0
+- Upgraded the plex-api dependency from v3.x -> v5.2.2 by @phillipj

+#### BREAKING CHANGES FROM v2.x

+`control.api` which holds a reference to the underlying [plex-api](https://www.npmjs.com/package/plex-api) instance, has gotten a major upgrade.

 ### v2.0.0
 - Upgraded the plex-api dependency from v0.x -> v3.0.0 by @phillipj
 - getClientInfo() might reject with NotFoundError by @phillipj